-Do not come to Lucca with the same intentions as you do for Rome or Florence or you will miss what this village can offer you: a stillness that you may have never experienced in your lifetime.
+Do not come to Lucca with the same intentions as you do for Rome or Florence or you will miss what this town can offer you: a stillness that you may have never experienced in your lifetime.

 I was captivated by the early morning in Lucca.
-People were moving at a different pace than I'm used to- riding their bikes, stopping to say hello, and oddly enough, everyone seemed to be smiling.
+People were moving at a different pace than I'm used to: riding their bikes, stopping to say hello, and oddly enough, everyone seemed to be smiling.
 Here people really enjoy each moment, relishing in the simplicity of reading the newspaper or sipping a cappuccino.

 The people of Lucca are very proud of their town and it shows in every aspect.
 It is a rarity nowadays to come across a town that is kept in such pristine condition, obviously a collaborative effort of the local people.
 Abandon the typical travel itinerary and take the day as it comes.
-Since the village is so small and its borders clearly defined, it is likely you will stumble upon most of my suggestions without even trying.
+Since the place is small and its borders clearly defined, it is likely you will stumble upon most of my suggestions without even trying.

 Chocolat, a charming chocolate shop, located on via Cenami, is one of my favorite places in Lucca.
 You can find nearly anything your heart desires.
 With an array of assorted truffles, chocolate nuts, and dipped fruit, there is something to please anyone.
 If you are a purist, try the classic truffle, which is so deep and flavorful, I even questioned if it might be the best chocolate I have tasted in my life.

 As far as nightlife goes, Antica Drogheria is a favorite among locals for an evening apertif.
-When you walk in it's a classic sweet shop with candies, soda, and a small selection of pastries.
+When you walk in, it's a classic sweet shop with candies, soda, and a small selection of pastries.
 But they have a bigger room that is always full of people enjoying a glass of wine or a cocktail in the evening.

 By Meredith Paslawsky